-Obviously, anything from the i7 lineup is going to net you the highest performance.
+Obviously, anything from the Intel core i7 lineup is going to net you the highest performance and integrated graphics.
 But, they’re also going to cost you the most, and in some cases you would probably be better off putting the extra $100 or so towards a stronger graphics card (GPU) or more system memory (RAM).
 That said, if you’re aiming for high frame rates in 4K, an i7 is definitely the way to go as the core i7 usually has turbo boost and higher clock speed.

-Generally speaking, an 8th generation Intel i5 is more than enough for comfortable gaming at practically any resolution and awesome gaming laptops for about $1000 often run i5s.
+Generally speaking, an 8th generation Intel core i5 is more than enough for comfortable gaming at practically any resolution and awesome gaming laptops for about $1000 often run i5s.
 They’re basically on par with last generation’s i7 lineup which is rather impressive – an i5 8400 can pretty much keep up with an i7 7700 as an example.
 This is what I’d suggest for most people unless you’re spending upwards of $1500 on your build and are looking for a super smooth 4k+ experience.

 Like we saw in the benchmark comparison videos, the i3 8100 is no slouch either.
 It has no problems putting out great frame rates in pretty much any game out there.
 This is a great CPU to pair with graphics cards from the GTX 1050 all the way up to a GTX 1060 or RX 580 – or pretty much anything if you wanted to.

 If, for some reason, you’re upgrading or buying an older processor, the old rules (I just made them up) still apply.
-The i3 lineup is not ideal for gaming, you should save more for an i5 in this case.
+The core i3 lineup is not ideal for gaming, you should save more for an i5 in this case.
 These gaming laptops for under $500 are pretty good for having i3s, but its not ideal.
 The older i7 lineups, are still solid to a point and can perform quite well… Just nowhere near the 8th gen most of the time.